-After public notice, the applicant and Division staff shall have an early consultation conference with protestants and responsible agencies to exchange basic information about the project and concerns with the project.
-Early consultation may occur through inperson meetings or telephone conversations.
+The applicant and SWRCB staff shall have an early consultation conference with protestants and responsible agencies to exchange basic information about the project and concerns with the project.
+Early consultation may occur through in-person meetings or telephone conversations.
 Applicants, protestants, and responsible agencies are encouraged to arrange a site visit and to confer regarding the application work plan.

-3.4.2.4 Draft Permits and Change Petitions
+3.4.2.3 Draft Permits and Change Petitions

-The Division shall provide applicants, protestants, and responsible agencies with a draft permit or order before the Division makes a final decision on the application or petition, and provide a reasonable time to comment.
+The Division shall provide applicants, protestants, and responsible agencies with a draft permit or change petition before it makes a final decision on the permit or petition, and provide a reasonable time to comment.